atlesque/jira-git-branch-namer/README.md

-# Jira git branch namer
+# Jira Git Branch Namer

 Chrome extension to rename the git checkout command in Jira according to preference